 - An initial decision should be taken by the editor, who should consult with or seek advice from the publisher, if appropriate.

-- Minor misconduct might be dealt with without the need to consult more widely.
+- A minor misconduct might be dealt with without the need to consult more widely.
 In any event, the author should be given the opportunity to respond to any allegations.

-- Serious misconduct might require that the employers of the accused be notified.
-The editor, in consultation with the publisher, should make the decision whether or not to involve the employers, either by examining the available evidence themselves or by further consultation with a limited number of experts.
+- A serious misconduct might require that the employers of the accused be notified.
+The editor, in consultation with the publisher should make the decision whether or not to involve the employers, either by examining the available evidence themselves or by further consultation with a limited number of experts.

 - Informing or educating the author or reviewer where there appears to be a misunderstanding or misapplication of acceptable standards.